 Categories of Federal Labor Laws

-There are four basic protections involved in salaried employee labor laws.
+There are three basic protections involved in salaried employee labor laws.
 These are:

 - Hours Worked